For lots of Disney World guests, planning where they'll eat each day is part of the fun.

 There is nothing quite like the array and selection of Disney World snack options in the parks.

 Whatever your craving - be it sweet or salty or with a little added alcohol, you'll have a million (rough estimate) options to choose from.

 Everybody wants to know the best value when it comes to snacks and as much as we'd love to compute that for you, it would be a nightmare to maintain.
 Menus change constantly.
 Prices change constantly.
 And with so many snack options around the park, it would be a full-time job just to maintain that list!

 In general, if you are on the Disney Dining Plan and you want to get your money's worth, snacks at least $5 are a good value.

 If you'd like to see current confirmed snacks, this spreadsheet of confirmed snacks (which wasn't created or maintained by us) does a good job keeping up with some of the most popular options.

 If you are the kind of person that feels better knowing their Disney World food costs before they go, then one of the Disney Dining Plans might be for you.

 Is it the most cost effective?
 Sometimes.
 But for some people, knowing the cost up front allows them to relax on vacation and takes the stress out of their trip.

-If this sounds like something you might be interested in, we have an entire post all about the Disney Dining Plan (including how to get it for free) that can help you decide if it is right for you.
+If this sounds like something you might be interested in, we have a huge post all about the Disney Dining Plan (including the best use of your credits) that can help you decide if it is right for you.

 Advanced Dining Reservations